msztylko/programming-from-ground-up/first-programs/README.md

  int $0x80
 ```

-line `movl $0, %ebx` corresponds to return number.
-We can change it to ` movl $42, %ebx`
-and after running this program exit status will be 42.

-We need 2 steps to be able to run this program
+We need 2 steps to be able to run this program:
-1. Assemble - transforms the human-readable file into a machine-readable one.
+1. Assemble - transform the human-readable file into a machine-readable one.

 ```bash
 as exit.s -o exit.o